tongxin-lily-li/tongxin-lily-li.github.io/_pages/about.md

 - *06/2025*: &nbsp;👩‍🏫 Attending IMX 2025 in Rio de Janeiro, Brazil and giving a presentation on [Understanding Fans' Attitudes Toward AI-generated Fan Content About Their Favorite Musician]
 - *04/2025*: &nbsp;🔥 Our paper [Understanding Fans' Attitudes Toward AI-generated Fan Content About Their Favorite Musician] is accepted to IMX 2025!
 -->
-- *04/2025*: &nbsp;👋 Attending [CHI 2025](https://chi2025.acm.org/) in-person in Yokohama, Japan.
+- *04/2025*: &nbsp;🌸 Attending [CHI 2025](https://chi2025.acm.org/) in-person in Yokohama, Japan.
 (My first CHI!
 Looking forward to meet new people!
 Please say hi and connect!)
 - *09/2024*: &nbsp;🎮 Attended TwitchCon San Diego 2024 with my advisor and distributed surveys to over 200 participants for our research study.
 - *01/2024*: &nbsp;❤️ Started my Phd journey at [New Jersey Institute of Technology](https://www.njit.edu/)!
 Go Highlanders!